SeHCAT scan

 How the scan works

-5. Total radiation dose is small (similar to 3-6 months of natural background radiation) and considered safe in adults.
+- Total radiation dose is small (around 0.26 mSv, similar to a few weeks of natural background radiation) and considered safe in adults.

 Reading the result